Over 1 day

-Tip: Make sure the slope is in compliance with your local building codes.
+- Make sure the slope is in compliance with your local building codes.
 Check with your building permit or community affairs office for more details.

 When starting the staircase construction, you’ll need to decide how the stringers will connect to the upper and lower floor.
 Stringers, also known as stringer board, are the outer part of the staircase housing.
 They keep the stairs secured on either side.
 Pre-cut stair stringers are available in a variety of sizes to make this part of the project a bit easier.

-- Cut a notch along the bottom of each stringer for space to position it over a pressure-treated 2 x 4 cut of lumber.
+Cut a notch along the bottom of each stringer for space to position it over a pressure-treated 2 x 4 cut of lumber.
 Methods for attaching stringers vary by local building code and your specific situation.

-- Wedge the 2 x 4 between the bottom notches and secure it with wood screws.
+Wedge the 2 x 4 between the bottom notches and secure it with wood screws.

-The tread is the horizontal piece that connects the stairs.
+Again, the tread is the horizontal piece that connects the stairs.
 The riser refers to the vertical space between steps.
 This space may be filled with a solid piece or be open.